-Eurocom P5 Pro / Clevo P750ZM Introduction
+Eurocom P5 Pro / Clevo P750ZM Review: True DTR

 Some people look at notebooks as a way to cut the cord and go mobile for long periods of time, but others view the portability as a mere convenience while they move from one power socket to another (e.g. from home to the office).
 If you’re mostly running with your notebook connected to the power grid and you need the absolute fastest processor possible, there are some interesting options.